 \end{itemize}

-The W3 region has attracted keen interests in the last few decades, whereas there have been no unified picture of star formation including the effects of triggering.
-This would be for the paucity of investigations of the molecular gas, where the most direct and recent traces of star formation are carved.
-We therefore studied the CO gas into detail.
-As a result, clear signatures of cloud-cloud collisions have been revealed.
-Our model frame a scenario which offers a unified view of the star formation over a few Myrs.
-The method naturally has no direct explanation on the cluster which has no associated molecular gas, whereas it is still possible that the cluster was formed by the past event whose relic is already dispersed.
-A stellar system with age spread better statistics is essential.
+The W3 region has attracted keen interests in the last few decades, whereas there has been no unified picture of star formation, including the effects of triggering.
+This would be due to the paucity of investigations of molecular gas, where the most direct and recent traces of star formation are carved.
+We, therefore, studied the CO gas in detail.
+As a result, clear signatures of CCCs have been revealed.
+Our model frames a scenario which offers a unified view of the star formation over a few Myrs.
+The method naturally has no direct explanation for the cluster, which has no associated molecular gas, whereas it is still possible that the cluster was formed by a past event whose relic has already been dispersed.
+A stellar system with age spread and better statistics is essential.